What is an insurance score?

 You can improve your insurance score in the same way that you would improve your overall credit score.
 Be sure to pay your bills on time, keep a good debt to credit ratio (meaning you aren't using too much of your available credit), and don't apply for new credit too often.

-It's also important to avoid filing unnecessary claims; if it's not too far above your deductible, consider covering the damage out of pocket. too many claims will hurt your insurance rates.
+It's also important to avoid filing unnecessary claims; if it's not too far above your deductibleThe deductible is the amount you pay out of pocket for a covered loss when you file a claim., consider covering the damage out of pocket. too many claims will hurt your insurance rates.

 Your insurance score is not recalculated mid-term and won't affect your rates until renewal.
 However, if your credit score has gone up, it's a good time to shop around and compare rates, as that change will have an immediate affect on new insurance quotes.